Last updated: Sep 11, 2023

 With a price target, you can tell if a stock is fairly valued, undervalued, or overvalued relative to its projected and historical earnings.

-For example, if an analyst sets a target price that’s higher than the current price, it means that analysts expect the stock to rise in the future.
-In this case, analysts believe the stock is undervalued and may suggest buying the stock because there’s a potential for share price increase.
+For example, if an analyst sets a target price higher than the current price, it means that analysts expect the stock to rise in the future.
+In this case, analysts believe the stock is undervalued and may suggest buying it because there’s a potential for a share price increase.

 On the other hand, if the price target is lower than the current price, analysts expect the stock to fall.
-The analyst may believe the stock is overvalued and therefore suggest selling the stock.
+The analyst may believe the stock is overvalued and, therefore, suggest selling it.

-It’s important to remember that price targets change, which means they may not always be accurate.
+It’s important to remember that price targets change, which may not always be accurate.

 How Accurate are Analyst Price Targets?